Storing and retrieving external data to target users

 You will see the following on your screen:

-If you are satisfied with the existing configuration, click on Launch.
+If you are satisfied with the existing configuration, click **Launch**.

-You will see the above message.
-Return to your dashboard and click on the experiment you associated the segment with.
-You will see that the New segment has been successfully added to the experiment:
+Return to your dashboard and click the experiment you associated the segment with.
+You will see that **New segment** has been successfully added to the experiment: